 You probably know by now – if you’ve been following our blog posts – that we ran a Machine Learning Madness campaign during Black Hat USA 2018.
-We revealed a starter set of 14 different machine learning models over 2 days.
-Read on to learn about model number 4.
+We revealed a starter set of 14 different machine learning models used by Gurucul Risk Analytics.
+Read on to learn about Linear Regression and how it can detect privilege access abuse.

 Gurucul Machine Learning Model: Linear Regression

 Just as we saw with our previous machine learning model, the Linear Regression machine learning model is also used to detect privileged access abuse by user’s accounts within your computing environment.
-Gurucul Risk Analytics employs over 1000 different machine learning models, some of which overlap and provide confirmatory findings, a model of test-retest reliability of what’s been discovered by adjacent machine learning models.
+Gurucul Risk Analytics employs over 1000 different machine learning models.
+Some of which overlap and provide confirmatory findings, a model of test-retest reliability of discoveries by adjacent machine learning models.

 Linear Regression compares the activities of “privileged account” identities with the authorized access and account activities of other user accounts with similar sets of entitlements.
 This model zeroes in on any events that have strayed from what’s believed to be normal behavior for that user account.